serenorg/serendb/docs/core_changes.md

 changes in xlog.c, to allow starting the compute node without reading the last checkpoint record from WAL.

-This includes code to read the `neon.signal` (also `zenith.signal`) file, which tells the startup code the LSN to start at.
-When the `neon.signal` file is present, the startup uses that LSN instead of the last checkpoint's LSN.
+This includes code to read the `serendb.signal` (also `zenith.signal`) file, which tells the startup code the LSN to start at.
+When the `serendb.signal` file is present, the startup uses that LSN instead of the last checkpoint's LSN.
 The system is known to be consistent at that LSN, without any WAL redo.